This blog has been updated to reflect the release of WCAG version 2.2 in October of 2023.

 The law relating to web accessibility can be complex, with many different regulations and private lawsuits impacting the legal landscape.
-You may have heard about digital accessibility responsibilities under the ADA or Section 508.
+You may have heard about digital accessibility responsibilities under the Americans with Disabilities Act (ADA) or Section 508 of the Rehabilitation Act of 1973.
 In this article, we’ll break down ADA vs. Section 508 to help you understand your responsibilities and how to achieve compliance.

 What is Section 508?

 Section 508 refers to a section of the Rehabilitation Act of 1973.
 It is a U.S. federal law that mandates that federal agencies create and use information and communications technology (ICT) that is accessible to people with disabilities.
 The definition of ICT includes software and websites, electronic documents (such as PDFs), multimedia content, phones, call centers, and more—anything that people may use in order to access federal services.

 Section 508 applies only to federal agencies and departments, ensuring all people with disabilities can use federal agency resources.
 It may also apply to organizations doing business with federal agencies.
 A closely related section of the act, Section 504, similarly applies to entities that receive federal funding, such as schools, universities, hospitals, nursing homes, and more.

 Learn more about Section 508 and how it relates to web content.